-Trump dials back rhetoric on Iran, says he wants to make a deal
+Trump says new sanctions on Iran to start on Monday, dials back rhetoric

 The United States and Iran’s main regional rival Saudi Arabia have also blamed Iran for attacks on two oil tankers last week in the Gulf of Oman and on four tankers off the United Arab Emirates on May 12.

 Both incidents happened near the strategic Strait of Hormuz, a major conduit for global oil supplies.
+Iran has denied any involvement.

-Iran has denied any involvement in those incidents, but world powers are calling for calm and sending in envoys for talks to try to lower the temperature of a dispute that is already helping push up the price of oil.
+World powers have called for calm and sent in envoys for talks to try to lower the temperature of a dispute that has pushed up the price of oil.
 [O/R]

 German Chancellor Angela Merkel called on Saturday for a political resolution of the crisis, adding: “That is what we are working on.”